 Community paramedics are involved in evaluation/health assessment, chronic disease prevention, monitoring and education, medication compliance, immunizations and vaccinations, laboratory specimen collection, hospital discharge follow-up care, as well as administration of minor medical procedures and home safety assessments.
 The community paramedic's service location can be an originating site for telehealth services.
 All such services are first identified in a care plan between the recipient's primary care provider and the designated community paramedicine agency.

 Throughout the development of the policy, the DHCFP conducted provider workshops, gaining valuable stakeholder input into the design and development of services and the reimbursement process.
-Providers participated in enrollment training in northern and southern Nevada with the assistance of the DHCFP's fiscal vendor, DXC Technology (formerly Hewlett Packard Enterprises).
+Providers participated in enrollment training in northern and southern Nevada with the assistance of the Nevada Medicaid’s fiscal agent.
 The division has also worked in partnership with the DPBH State EMS Program, providing guidance and input into the adoption of state regulations and endorsements of community paramedicine services.
 The DHCFP has also provided outreach to rural health EMS providers at the annual Emergency Preparedness Summit.
 Throughout 2017, more providers will have access to enrollment training programs.